Quark mixing in the discrete dark matter model: The model

 As discussed in more detail in \cite{Hirsch:2010ru}, electroweak symmetry is broken by the vacuum configuration

 We write the ratio between the vev of $H$ and $\eta$ as $\tan \tilde{\beta}$ and obviously, their squares sum to (246 GeV${})^2$.
-The vev of $\eta$ breaks the $A_4$ group into its subgroup $Z_2$, generated by $S$, that is diagonal in the three dimensional representation: $S=\text{Diag}(1,-1,-1 )$.
-The $Z_2$ symmetry thus acts on the $A_4$ triples fields in the following way:
+The vev of $\eta$ breaks the $A_4$ group into its subgroup $Z_2$, generated by $S$, that is diagonal in the three-dimensional representation: $S=\text{Diag}(1,-1,-1 )$.
+The $Z_2$ symmetry thus acts on the $A_4$ triplet fields in the following way: